kdcao1/WaitList/README.md

 - Uses middleware for CSP headers and nonce application
 - Uses App Router from Next.JS 14
 - Seperate web interface for employees and guests
-- Mobile depolyment through Docker
+- Mobile deployment through Docker
-- Specialized for Hibachi resturants
+- Specialized for Hibachi restaurants

 ## Optimizations